 Conclusion

-Your lips do a lot—talking, kissing, smiling—and they deserve more than just a swipe of basic balm.
-SPF lip balm is the ultimate multitasker: it hydrates, protects, and keeps your lips looking and feeling healthy.
-Make sure your lips are part of your skincare routine too.Keep a tube in your bag, your car, your desk—wherever you need a little protection with a lot of payoff.
+Your lips have a lot to do talk, kiss, smile and they need more than a swipe of basic balm.
+SPF lip balm is a jack-of-all-trades: it moisturizes, shields and makes your lips look and feel great.
+Don’t forget about your lips as part of your skincare regimen as well.Keep one in your bag, car, at your desk wherever you need a bit of protection with a big payoff.

 FAQs

 Absolutely!
-Sun protection has no gender.
-Plenty of brands offer neutral packaging and unscented versions.
+Sun protection has nothing to do with gender.
+The number of brands with neutral packaging and unscented is great.